ogradyc01/GoldenCheetah/UG_Menu-Bar_Activity.md

 * `Synchronize with TrainingPeaks ...` - Opens a dialog box to synchronize data with TrainingPeaks
 * `Tweet Ride` - Open a dialog box to select the data to be tweeted

-For further details, please check [Special Topics: Upload_Download to_from external web-sites] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special Topics_Upload_Download to_from external web-sites)
+For further details, please check [Special Topics: Upload_Download to_from external web-sites](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special Topics_Upload_Download to_from external web-sites)

 ***